 Mining Process: Mechanized opencast mining method comprising shovel - tipper combination will be adopted.
 Drills, hydraulic rock breaker, hydraulic excavator and dumper trucks will be deployed.
 Non electric delay detonators type blasting will be applied.
 The boreholes will be 115 mm dia and 9-10 m depth.
 Spacing between two holes will be 3.0-5.5 m.
 Blasting will be done once a week.
 The height of bench will be kept 2-4 m for OB and 7m for Limestone.
 The width of the bench will be kept more than bench height and the ultimate depth of mine will be kept 30 m from ground level.
 The ultimate pit slope will be 45° to 60°.
 Overburden shall be stacked along the lease boundary.
 The height of the dump shall be 3 m.
-Total measured mineral reserve is 30.49 million tons.
-Overburden shall be stacked and re-handled back in the voids.
+Total measured mineral reserve is about 43.34 million tons.
+The overburden generated will be backfilled.
 Technically the mining methodology is based on 'Zero Waste' concept.